 Co-sponsored by the Carolina Women’s Center, the Southern Oral History Program, the Women’s and Gender Studies Department, the History Department, and supported by the Provost’s Office, the Moxie Project offers students an exciting and challenging introduction to the long history of the women’s movement and their own relationship to its current state, and contributes to the research, teaching and outreach missions of the University.

-Undergraduates at the University of North Carolina Chapel Hill apply to participate, and those chosen take a spring semester course about the history of women’s leadership and activism.
-Moxie Scholars learn oral history methodology, and undertake interviews with local activists, which are then deposited in the Southern Oral History Program’s collection.
-For eight weeks in the summer, students intern in women’s organizations in the Research Triangle, and meet weekly for an ongoing seminar in which they reflect on their week’s work, discuss related readings and meet with the staff of the organizations to hear more about their work.
+Undergraduates at the University of North Carolina Chapel Hill apply to participate, and those chosen take a spring semester course about women’s leadership and activism.
+For eight weeks in the summer, students intern in women’s organizations, nonprofits, and municipalities in the Research Triangle, and meet weekly for seminars in which they reflect on their week’s work, discuss related readings, and meet with the staff of the organizations to hear more about their work.
 Each student receives a stipend to support them during the summer, so that they can focus their attention on the program.
 Through this integrated academic and experiential program, students develop their leadership skills and deepen their engagement with the state of North Carolina.